Women in rock: 1990s–2000s

 In the 1990s, musician's magazines were starting to view female musicians more seriously, putting Bonnie Raitt and Tina Weymouth on its covers.
 While The Go-Go's and The Bangles, both from the LA club scene, were the first all-female rock bands to find sustained success, individual musicians paved the way for the industry to seek out bands that had female musicians.

 In the 1990s, bands such as Hole, Babes in Toyland, Super Heroines, The Lovedolls and L7 became popular, while demonstrating on stage, and in interviews, a self-confident and "bad" attitude at times, always willing to challenge assumptions about how an all-female band should behave.
 Courtney Love described the other women in Hole as using a more "lunar viewpoint" in their roles as musicians.
 In the 1990s, the punk, female-led riot grrrl genre was associated with bands such as Bratmobile and Bikini Kill.
 Riot grrrl defines the underground, punk feminist movement that stood for uplifting female voices.

 Hayley Williams has been the lead vocalist of Paramore since 2004, when they first started to play small shows in Franklin, Tennessee.

-In the early 2000s, Paramore dominated the charts and were a new, up-and-coming female-led band with vocalist Hayley Williams.
-The band gained initial traction for being a "Christian group" but later evolved from that genre.
-At the beginning of their music careers, they had four members, including Josh Farro, who was the lead guitarist and did backing vocals, Zac Farro, a drummer, and Jeremy Davis, the bassist.
-While Josh and Zac left in 2010, Zac later returned in 2017.
-Taylor York, the current guitarist, joined in 2009.
-Davis also left in 2016 after some legal battles regarding claiming writing credits and a portion of the royalties from their self-titled album.